WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Experiments

-\paragraph{\textbf{COCO 2014}} We give the quantitative results of the final segmentation results on COCO 2014 in Tab.~\ref{tab:segsotacoco}.
-Our WeakTr results are all being obtained through online retraining with the CRF-processed CAM, and our WeakTr-ViT-S can achieve 8.3\% higher results on the $val$ set compared to MCTformer~\cite{xu2022mctformer}.
+We present the quantitative results of the final segmentation on COCO 2014 in Table~\ref{tab:segsotacoco}.
+Our WeakTr results are obtained through online retraining with the CRF-processed CAM.
+Specifically, our WeakTr-EVA-02-S achieves 9.1\% higher results on the $val$ set compared to MCTformer~\cite{xu2022mctformer}.
+Furthermore, the proposed \name{} with large-scale pre-trained ViTs shows superior performances.
+These results demonstrate the effectiveness of our \name{} and its ability to improve the segmentation performance using large-scale pre-trained backbones, such as DINOv2, ViT, and EVA-02.